-Sharon is a copywriter and virtual assistant.
-She is a homeschooling mum who has an interest in natural health and wellbeing
+Sharon is a passionate writer and business owner.
+She is a homeschooling mum who has an interest in natural health and wellbeing.

 Tips for an Easier Laundry Process for your Family

 If there is one thing I hate, it's a pile of washing cluttering up my house.
 Worse still, jumping out of the shower and having to hold my towel up with one hand and rifle through said pile for a pair of knickers with the other!
 I may be considered a bit pedantic about washing but if any of the system I use can help anyone else overcome this dreaded pile I will wear it.